-The EASL Guidelines aim to assist physicians, healthcare providers, but also patients and interested individuals in the clinical decision-making process.
-Therefore, the EASL Guidelines present a range of state-of-the-art approaches for the diagnosis and treatment of liver diseases.
+EASL’s Clinical Practice Guidelines assist physicians, healthcare providers, patients and other interested parties in the clinical decision-making process.
+The EASL Guidelines present a range of state-of-the-art approaches for the diagnosis and treatment of liver diseases.

 Summary A variety of chemicals have been linked to occupational liver diseases, including several solvents and mixtures thereof, pesticides, and metals.
 Workplace exposures have been associated with virtually the entire spectrum of acute and chronic liver diseases.
 However, their prevalence…Read More

 The focus of this EASL Guideline is idiosyncratic Drug-Induced Liver Injury (DILI).
 However, it is important to recognise that DILI is traditionally classified as intrinsic (or direct) vs. idiosyncratic.
 Intrinsic DILI is typically dose-related and occurs in a large proportion of individuals exposed to the drug (predictable) and onset is within a short time span (hours to days).
 Idiosyncratic DILI is usually not dose-related.
 Although a dose threshold of 50–100 mg/day is usually required.
 It occurs in only a small proportion of exposed individuals (unpredictable) and exhibits a variable latency to onset of days to weeks.Read More

 The harmful use of alcohol has been estimated to cause approximately 3.3 million deaths every year.
 Most importantly, this corresponds to nearly 6% of all deaths globally.
 Therefore, the effective treatment and Management of Alcohol-Related Liver Disease is a pertinent public health issue.
 In conclusion, the following EASL Clinical Practice Guideline reviews and provides the latest data on the treatment and Management of Alcohol-Related Liver Disease and updates recommendations for clinical management.Read More